At the Drive-In: 2001-2009: Break-up and other projects

-Post-breakup activity (2001–2009)
+Though many of his bandmates cited exhaustion due to excessive touring as the main factor behind At the Drive-In's dissolution, Rodríguez-López instead pointed to creative differences: "we broke up at least three or four other times before we finally broke up.
+There were three or four times where I or Cedric or Cedric and I both talked about leaving the group because our desires were so different [from the rest of the band]."
+Bixler-Zavala and Rodríguez-López had stated that they wanted their next album to sound like Pink Floyd's The Piper at the Gates of Dawn.

-Following the break-up of At the Drive-In, Bixler-Zavala and Rodríguez-López focused on their dub side-project De Facto, before starting The Mars Volta.
-This project was a departure from their previous work, as it pursued the progressive rock sound that they had been interested in.
-Meanwhile, the other members – Ward, Hinojos, and Hajjar – started the more traditional band Sparta.
-Hinojos would then leave Sparta to join Bixler-Zavala and Rodríguez-López in The Mars Volta from 2005 to 2009.
-The Mars Volta disbanded in 2013, and Rodríguez-López went on to play with Bosnian Rainbows, while Bixler-Zavala started a new band called Zavalaz.
-Bixler-Zavala and Rodríguez-López eventually reunited once again and formed Antemasque in 2014.
+Bixler-Zavala and Rodríguez-López subsequently focused on their dub side project De Facto, which also included Ward's cousin Jeremy Ward, before forming The Mars Volta.
+Jim Ward, Hinojos, and Hajjar formed Sparta in June 2001; Hinojos later left Sparta to join The Mars Volta from 2005 to 2009.
+The Mars Volta disbanded in 2013, and Rodríguez-López went on to play with Bosnian Rainbows while Bixler-Zavala started Zavalaz.
+Bixler-Zavala and Rodríguez-López eventually reconciled and formed Antemasque in 2014; The Mars Volta reunited in secret in 2019 and resumed public activity in 2022.

-First reunion (2009–2012)
+2009–2012: First reunion

-During an interview with Drowned in Sound in June 2009, Bixler-Zavala stated that he had been in discussions with the band's former members and suggested that they could get back together after they sorted their financial business out.
+During an interview with Drowned in Sound in June 2009, Bixler-Zavala stated that he had been in discussions with the band's former members and suggested that they could get back together after they sorted out their finances.
 He added, "I wouldn't mind it.
 It might happen, we just have to iron out a lot of personal things.
 A lot of it we've dealt with already and I've apologized for a lot of things I've said and the way it ended... we'll see what happens."
-In response to Bixler-Zavala's comments, guitarist Jim Ward quickly quashed rumors of a reunion by stating "I don't think that I'll be answering any questions or doing any interviews anymore, thank you very much.
+Ward quickly quashed rumors of a reunion by stating, "I don't think that I'll be answering any questions or doing any interviews anymore, thank you very much.
 I haven't got much to say about anything except with songs which I will continue to make and release."

-At the Drive-in finally got back together in late 2011 and officially announced their reunion on January 9, 2012.
-They played their first show since 2001 on April 9 at Red 7 in Austin, Texas, as part of a 4-date tour across Texas with Zechs Marquise warming up prior to performing at the Coachella Valley Music and Arts Festival on April 15 and 22.
+At the Drive-in reunited in late 2011 and officially announced their reunion on January 9, 2012.
+They played their first show since 2001 on April 9 at Red 7 in Austin, Texas, as part of a short tour of Texas with Zechs Marquise.
+On April 15 and 22, the band performed at the Coachella festival.
 Later in the year At the Drive-in also performed at festivals such as Lollapalooza, Splendour in the Grass, Fuji Rock and Reading and Leeds Festival.
-The band had also acquired the rights from Fearless Records to reissue most of their catalogue (three full-length albums as well as Vaya EP) and launched their own label, Twenty-first Chapter, to handle the reissues.
-The name of the label is a reference to the chapter omitted from the US version of the Anthony Burgess book A Clockwork Orange.
+The band had also acquired the rights from Fearless Records to reissue their three studio albums and the EP Vaya, and launched their own label, Twenty-first Chapter, to handle the reissues.
+The name of the label is a reference to the chapter omitted from the US version of A Clockwork Orange.